Tweet

 Visitors can access the free to enter walls at one of the four majestic medieval gateways, known in York as ‘bars.’

-You should make this as one of the places to visit in York.
+You should make this one of the places to visit in York.
 Walk the walls, glimpse hidden-from-view scenes of York life, and see historical artifacts such as the portcullis in Monk Bar or the barbican and archer’s arrow slits at Walmgate Bar.

 A full circuit of the walls will take around two hours but the most scenic section is from Monk Bar to Bootham Bar which winds around the back of York Minster.